TomGroner/XenkoTerrain/README.md

 1. Take the time to really refine and abstract a version of this demo that could be a re-usable NuGet package.
 2. Implement a paintbrush feature that can define a custom texture that is dynamically generated to paint the surface.

+// Special thank you to profan for his sample on updating geometry on the fly: https://github.com/profan/XenkoByteSized
+// His code was the basis for this class, with modifications (different geometry structure for example) but otherwise
+// his technique entirely :)